-You can’t get an MOT certificate if your vehicle’s exhaust emissions are too high.
+You cannot get an MOT certificate if your vehicle’s exhaust emissions are too high.
 Emissions may also be tested as part of a roadside check.

 Most vehicles have their exhaust emissions tested as part of the MOT.